Confirmed speakers include:

-Join us on 27 September for an up to date brief on higher education policy under the new government.
-We will examine current policy priorities, implementing the Higher Education & Research Act and how the sector is responding to reform.
+Join Westminster Briefing on 6 December for an up to date brief on current & future higher education policy.
+We will examine Government priorities for action, how the Higher Education & Research Act is being implemented and how the sector is responding to reform.

 Key Issues to be Addressed Include:

-- The new Government’s priorities for HE & what it is trying to achieve
+- The Government’s priorities & vision for HE

 - Implementing Higher Education & Research Act measures in the short & medium term